Core Rules

 For stunning and paralyzing effects, alternative rules follow:

-• Agony: A PC may choose to suffer 1d6 dmg in order to act normally that round, or remain stunned/paralyzed.
+• Agony: An adventurer may choose to suffer 1d6 damage in order to act normally that round, or remain stunned/paralyzed.

-• Enervation: A PC may choose to permanently reduce their maximum GD by 1 in order to act normally that round, or remain stunned/paralyzed.
+• Enervation: An adventurer may choose to permanently reduce their maximum GD by 1 in order to act normally that round, or remain stunned/paralyzed.

 Environmental Damage